Updated June 8, 2021

-This is the sixty fourth in a series of reviews of the best dive resort locations around the world.
-In this post, the focus is Zanzibar, Tanzania.
+This is the sixty-fourth in a series of reviews of the best scuba diving destinations around the world.
+In this post, the focus is on Zanzibar, Tanzania.

-Undersea World – Zanzibar is renowned for over 500 fish species, a diverse underwater terrain with rich reefs, walls, pinnacles and wrecks with great macro life, a beautiful array of reef tropicals, some big residents and intriguing pelagic visitors.
+Zanzibar is renowned for over 500 fish species, diverse underwater terrain with rich reefs, walls, pinnacles, and wrecks with great macro life, a beautiful array of reef tropicals, some big residents, and intriguing pelagic visitors.

-Pemba Island, 90 kilometers (56 miles) north of Unguja (Zanzibar), has a variety of sites with highlights including mantas, hordes of mobula rays, eagle rays, turtles and reef sharks.
-Nearby Pemba is Mesali Island with a turtle nesting site and pods of dolphins.
+Pemba Island, 90 kilometers (56 miles) north of Unguja (Zanzibar), has a variety of sites with highlights including mantas, hordes of mobula rays, eagle rays, turtles, and reef sharks.
+Near Pemba is Mesali Island with a turtle nesting site and pods of dolphins.

 Mafia Island, 150 kilometers (93 miles) south of Unguja Island, is known for snorkeling with whale sharks and has a famous pinnacle where there are pelagics including sailfish and tuna to go along with schools of batfish, turtles, reef sharks and rays, lots of reef fish and great macro critters like leaf fish and nudibranchs.